Graduate recruitment agencies

 Its useful to understand the relationships between you (the graduate, the recruitment agent, and the company looking to employ a graduate.
 Most recruitment agencies charge a percentage of the starting salary for the person they placed into a role as their "finders fee".
 For example, if you were placed by a recruitment agency and your starting salary is £17,000, the fee paid to the recruitment agency is £2,250 if a 15% finders fee is agreed.

 Once the wheels are in motion, the role of the recruitment consultant is similar to that a dating agency.
 They have to find a suitable partner for their client, make an introduction, and hope that each party likes the other!

 In order to find a suitable candidate, the recruitment agent will have an in-house database of contacts who are potentially available.
 If you match their criteria this is why you may potentially get a call out of the blue.
 Recruitment agencies will also use other sources like second-jobber.com to advertise jobs and search our online CV database.
-This is why creating a CV is so important, you need to get your CV out to as big an audience as possible to stand the best chance.
+This is why a profile and CV is so important, you need to get your CV out to as big an audience as possible to stand the best chance.

 Companies use Recruitment Agencies because:

 - It is more convenient.
 Although expensive, the 10% - 20% finders fee covers advertising costs, and creating the adverts copy content.

 - Often its the case particularly with graduate recruitment that there is a significant cost in managing the response to adverts and scanning applications.
 This is taken on by the Recruitment Agency.